saswatinandan/CombineHarvester/ttH_htt/instructions/README_rebining.md

 2 - quantiles binning adding the option
  - now set ine the sum of BKGs, defined as any process that does not have a H, hh, signal or data_obs in the name, see [here](https://github.com/HEP-KBFI/CombineHarvester/blob/db024d3d09e680165b45a4520bdbabcc18275d46/ttH_htt/python/data_manager.py#L1134-L1139)

-Those pointers should help you in case you want to implement annother binning type.
+Those pointers should help you in case you want to implement another binning type.

-# TODO
+# To note

-Make the input card for 2l_0tau (bbWW DL) be compatible with the rebin_datacards_HH.py as the one for 1l_0tau (bbWW SL) is.
+- If you change the naming convention of the subcategories on the jobs (e.g. including multiclass bins), you will need to adapt the logic/namings in the input cards by channel.

+- We do a text replacing in the datacard.txt [here](), that is introducing weird characters in the result datacard_Xbins.txt.
+That is not a problem for any computation, but maybe anoying if you want to oprn thr card to read with `less`.
+You may like to fix that, but that is not urgent.

-# Some concrete output examples
+# Some concrete input/output examples

 - (manivald) prepareDatacards_path = output_path = /home/acaan/bbww_Jul2020_baseline_dataMC/SL/MVA/
 - (lxplus)   prepareDatacards_path = output_path = /afs/cern.ch/work/a/acarvalh/public/to_HH_bbWW/SL/rebining_output_example.tar.gz